fedemarchits/OptimalAccessPointPrediction/dataset_creation/README.md

 **Goal:** Generate a diverse, balanced set of ~40,000 candidate points that represent the full spectrum of urban environments, from dense city centers to sparse suburbs and empty areas.

-We utilize a custom "Safe-Sampling" script to process each city without hitting API limits.
+We utilize a custom **Safe-Sampling** script to process each city without hitting API limits.

 ### 1. Adaptive Grid Generation